White Paper on Light Sterile Neutrino Searches and Related Phenomenology

-The PROSPECT detector was decommissioned in 2020 after an unexpected HFIR down time.
+The PROSPECT detector was decommissioned in 2020 after an unexpected HFIR downtime.
 During the course of data taking, it was also observed that a number of segments have slowly lost functionality due to failures of PMT electronics induced by the ingress of the liquid scintillator into the PMT housings.
 Due to these reasons, the results shown above--corresponding to the full PROSPECT dataset--are primarily dominated by statistics.
-However the collaboration is carrying out two major analysis modifications by leveraging distinctive detector features. a) Splitting the data taking period into multiple time-frames and b) allowing the use of segments with single PMTs.
-The former would allow for increase in statistics by allowing segments with non-functioning PMTs to be used for part of the dataset and the latter increases the S:B by improving particle identification and consequently reduces the backgrounds.
-Each of the analysis improvements are individually expected to increase the effective statistics by $\sim$50\% and enable considerable improvement in the statistical power of the PROSPECT's oscillation search.
+However, the collaboration is carrying out two major analysis modifications by leveraging distinctive detector features. a) Splitting the data-taking period into multiple time-frames and b) allowing the use of segments with single PMTs.
+The former would allow for an increase in statistics by allowing segments with non-functioning PMTs to be used for part of the dataset and the latter increases the S:B by improving particle identification and consequently reduces the backgrounds.
+Each of the analysis improvements is individually expected to increase the effective statistics by $\sim$50\% and enable considerable improvement in the statistical power of the PROSPECT's oscillation search. \\

 {\bf STEREO} The STEREO experiment \cite{Almazan:2018stereo} is a Gd-doped liquid scintillator detector located at the ILL in Grenoble, France.
 The detector uses a high-flux 58 MW$_{th}$ research reactor that consists of highly enriched Uranium.
-The detector is located 9~m away from the reactor core and is segmented detector where position of different segments of detector serves as a different baselines varied between 9-11~m as shown in Fig.~\ref{fig:stereo} (Left).
+The detector is located 9~m away from the reactor core and is a segmented detector where the position of different segments of the detector serves as different baselines varied between 9-11~m as shown in Fig.~\ref{fig:stereo} (Left).